Tyriek-cloud/Individual-Projects/README.md

 Formulated a data visualization project that analyzed how race and sex were related to weapons possession in the 73rd precinct of the NYPD.

 # StatsModel Regression Analysis
-Designed a OLS Regression Model to observe statistical data about car crashes and resulting injuries.
+Designed an OLS Regression Model to observe statistical data about car crashes and resulting injuries.

 # Thank you for taking the time to read this.